Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Overview of

 \subsection{General-Purpose Analysis}

 General-purpose analysis strategy begins with understanding the contract's overall intent and core functionality.
 By capturing this high-level perspective, we can more effectively interpret the contract's design objectives and evaluate its potential security risks.
-To achieve this, we prompt a LLM to synthesize information across all functions and generate a comprehensive, contract-level summary, as illustrated in \figurename~\ref{fig:stage1_prompt}.
-An example summary for the contract depicted in \figurename~\ref{fig:case_study_code} is provided in \figurename~\ref{fig:motivation_case_contract} in Appendix~\ref{sec:motivation_case}.
-Furthermore, we extract several contract-level indicators from the natural language descriptions, including the number and proportion of external calls, unknown functions, and bot-related functions, as well as the presence of fund-transfer behaviors (e.g., operations indicative of attempts to drain the contract balance).
+To achieve this, we prompt a LLM to synthesize information across all functions and generate a comprehensive, contract-level summary, as illustrated in \texttt{Task: contract\_summary} in \figurename~\ref{fig:stage1_prompt}.
+An example summary for the contract depicted in \figurename~\ref{fig:case_study_code} is provided in \figurename~\ref{fig:motivation_case_contract}.
+Furthermore, we extract several contract-level indicators from the NL descriptions, including the number and proportion of external calls, unknown functions, and bot-related functions, as well as the presence of fund-transfer behaviors (e.g., operations indicative of attempts to drain the contract balance).
 These metrics contribute to a holistic understanding of the contract's structural characteristics and its potential security implications.